.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Table 1 Editor

-• Build a Table 1 in 3 clicks
+• Build Table 1 in just 3 Clicks

 Finger snap icon